CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

     {{%notice note%}}

     Removing the `quagga-compat` package also removes `quagga.service`.

-    However, the `/etc/quagga` directory is not removed in this step.
-It is left in place for reference.
+    However, the `/etc/quagga` directory is not removed in this step, as it is left in place for reference.

     {{%/notice%}}